loongOpen/Unity-RL-Playground/README.md

 # Unity RL Playground

+Unity RL Playground (also named **Gewu**) is an embodied intelligence robotics simulation platform jointly launched by the National and Local Co-Built Humanoid Robotics Innovation Center, Shanghai University, and Tsinghua University.
+Built on top of the Unity ML-Agents Toolkit, this project aims to provide researchers and developers with an efficient and user-friendly reinforcement learning (RL) development environment for various robots.

+## Related Publication
 ‌Please cite the following papers when conducting research using this platform‌:

 Ye, Linqi, Rankun Li, Xiaowen Hu, Jiayi Li, Boyang Xing, Yan Peng, and Bin Liang.
 "Unity RL Playground: A Versatile Reinforcement Learning Framework for Mobile Robots." arXiv preprint arXiv:2503.05146 (2025).
 [PDF](https://arxiv.org/abs/2503.05146)

 Ye, Linqi, Jiayi Li, Yi Cheng, Xianhao Wang, Bin Liang, and Yan Peng.
 "From knowing to doing: learning diverse motor skills through instruction learning." arXiv preprint arXiv:2309.09167 (2023).
 [PDF](https://arxiv.org/abs/2309.09167)

+## Platform Features‌

+- **Extensive Robot Support‌**: Compatible with hundreds of mobile robots, including humanoid robots, quadruped robots, wheeled robots, and more.
+- **One-Click Import & Training‌**: Allowing users to effortlessly import robot models and initiate training without complex configurations.
+- **Lowered RL Development Barrier‌**: Simplifies workflows and provides toolkits to make RL technology accessible and approachable for everyone.

+## Open-Source & Community Support‌

+- **Open-Source Project‌**: Unity RL Playground is fully open-source, with code and resources publicly available on GitHub for developers to freely access and contribute.
+- **Community-Driven Growth‌**: We welcome global developers to join our community, collaborate on advancing the platform, and share technical expertise.

+Unity RL Playground is committed to becoming an open platform for embodied intelligence, accelerating innovation in robotics technology.
+Whether you are an academic researcher, developer, or enthusiast, you will find tailored tools and resources here to empower your work.

 ## I. Simulation Environment Installation
 Search for and install Unity Hub.
 Register and log in to activate using Personal Licenses for free.